CSNY 1974: Production and box set content

 The box set presents an idealized concert from the template of the shows themselves: discs one and three are full-band electric sets flanking a middle second set of acoustic songs in solo, duo, trio, and quartet configurations.
 The 188-page booklet contains photographs, an essay, quotes, and song information compiled by Bernstein, including which instruments were used on each song.
 Crosby had wanted to title the acoustic set "What Could Possibly Go Wrong?," but that was nixed by the others.
+The cover features Bernstein’s photo of the band performing on stage at the Oakland-Alameda County Coliseum.

 Legacy

 Crosby dubbed this "the Doom Tour," in reference to both the difficulties in playing such large venues and the collateral excesses.
 To have something in the stores coinciding with the tour, Atlantic Records compiled So Far from two studio albums and both sides of the stand-alone "Ohio" single.
 Nash found this absurd; nevertheless the album topped the Billboard 200, and its cover drawing by Joni Mitchell would appear on everything from dinner plates to pillowcases as part of the group's travel accessories.
 Cocaine was also another of the tour's accessories, and tales of the group's behavior have been well chronicled.
 The tour gross was approximately $11 million (57.6 million in 2020 dollars); however, with a tour staff of 86 and the various extravagances, Crosby maintains that the four principals took home a surprisingly small percentage of the proceeds.

 The first stadium tour, CSNY in 1974 set the precedent for every similar outing to follow.
 Bill Graham would work in the same capacity for the Rolling Stones on their American tours of 1975, 1978, and 1981, adding more stadium dates with each subsequent excursion.
 As lucrative stadium tours with their large attendances became more feasible during the 1970s, so documents of the tour such as Frampton Comes Alive! and Kiss Alive II became equally more lucrative.
 The promotion business of rock and popular music has not looked back since.

 In the autumn after the tour, another attempt to record a new CSNY studio album in Sausalito came to naught.
 In a December 1995 interview, Young blamed the failure to produce an album partly on the lack of quality new material by the other three members: "If they'd had new songs with the authority that their old songs had, we could've knocked off four and five of mine so that just the best two surfaced.
 That would have truly been CSN&Y. But it wasn't to be, so the record never came out."
 There would be yet another aborted attempt during the sessions for Long May You Run, but it would also end in acrimony.
 The next time they completed a group album, it would be the trio and not the quartet for CSN in 1977.